As robots take over warehousing, workers pushed to adapt - The Boston Globe

 A recent journalistic investigation of injury rates at Amazon warehouses from The Center for Investigative Reporting’s Reveal found that robotic warehouses reported more injuries than those without.

-Reveal looked at records from 28 Amazon warehouses in 16 states and found that the overall rate of serious injuries was more than double the warehousing industry average.
-Amazon has countered it's misleading to compare its rate with rivals because of the company's “aggressive stance on recording injuries no matter how big or small.”

-The Reveal report also found a correlation between robots and safety problems, such as in Tracy, California, where the serious injury rate nearly quadrupled in the four years after robots were introduced.
+The Reveal report found a correlation between robots and safety problems, such as in Tracy, Calif., where the serious injury rate nearly quadrupled in the four years after robots were introduced.

-Melonee Wise, CEO of California-based Fetch Robotics, which sells its autonomous robotic carts to retailers and other clients, credits Amazon's Kiva acquisition for propelling innovation in the industry.

 Advertisement